 The Pushkin House Russian Book Prize, now in its fifth year, rewards the very best non-fiction writing on Russia.
 Worth £5,000 to the winner, the Prize was created to encourage public understanding and intelligent debate about the Russian-speaking world.
 The prize is for a book published in English, but translations from other languages, including of course Russian, are encouraged and actively sought.

-The 2017 Pushkin Prize is being generously supported for the second year running by Douglas Smith (author and winner of the inaugural award in 2013) and Stephanie Ellis-Smith and we are delighted to announce that this year's prize will also enjoy the support of the Polonsky Foundation.
+The 2017 Pushkin Prize was generously supported for the second year running by Douglas Smith (author and winner of the inaugural award in 2013) and Stephanie Ellis-Smith and we were delighted to announce that the prize also enjoyed the support of the Polonsky Foundation.

 Douglas Smith, author and winner of the inaugural Pushkin House Russian book prize award in 2013, said: “Stephanie and I are delighted to help support the prize.
 Intelligent, informed, and engaging writing on Russia that speaks to as wide an audience as possible is as important now as ever.”

 Marc Polonsky, trustee of the Polonsky Foundation, said: “We are pleased to support Pushkin House in its good work of presenting Russian culture.
 The Pushkin House Prize has done much to further understanding of the Russian-speaking world and of the complex realities of Russia's past and present.”

-Andrew Jack, head of the prize advisory committee, said: “We thank our sponsors for their support, and are delighted to have such an experienced and varied group of experts and authors as judges in such an important year for Russia.
-We look forward to some very strong submissions.”
+Andrew Jack, head of the prize advisory committee, said: “We thank our sponsors for their support, and are delighted to have such an experienced and varied group of experts and authors as judges in such an important year for Russia.”

 Entry for the 2017 Prize is now closed.
-The shortlist will be revealed in the spring and the winner will be announced on 7 June, 2017 at an Award Ceremony & Dinner in the Great Chamber, the Charterhouse, London.
-Tickets for the dinner, which will be in the presence of the jury and the shortlisted authors, are available here.
+The winner was announced on 7 June, 2017 at an Award Ceremony & Dinner in the Great Chamber, the Charterhouse, London.

 The advisory board for the Pushkin House Russian Book Prize is made up of: